jrobsontull/CafeMaddyCab/README.md

 The server status can be viewed at anytime with `pm2 status`.

 Server logs can be viewed at any time with `pm2 logs`.
 If you need to temporarily stop pm2, you can do so with `pm2 stop PROCESS_NAME`.
-In the future I will prepare build scripts for this process.
-You can kill the daemon process with `pm2 kill`.
+The daemon process can be killed with `pm2 kill`.

 If you get an error saying that `pm2` cannot be found, run `npm install -g pm2`.